The Ultimate Guide to Home Cinema Seating

 St Georges Hill Home Cinema Room

-This project really shows the custom nature of high end home cinema seating.
-The controls and cup holders are all in gold, matching the door handles!
+This project really shows the custom nature of high-end home cinema seating.
+The controls and cup holders are finished in gold, matching the door handles throughout the room.

 • Luxury Garage Cinema — Cheshire